LukeTillman/blog/src/_posts/datastax-graph-and-studio-with-docker-compose.md

 web UI again (`localhost:9091`), we find out that we're now able to successfully connect when using the host `dse`.

+## Turns out that wasn't so easy

+The full working example [is available on GitHub][compose-example].
+I'm not sure how I managed, but somehow a task that I thought would take an hour tops turned into a multi-day slog through source code, documentation, Stack Overflow, and trying multiple workarounds.
+While this turned out to be a weird confluence of long-standing Java and Docker Compose issues, I have hope that maybe one of them will get fixed, removing the need for complicated workarounds in the future.

 [dse]: http://www.datastax.com/products/datastax-enterprise